parthivrmenon/aws_saa/22_data_alaytics.md

 You can create interactive dashboards that are fast, scalable and embeddable with per-session pricing.

 can integrate with:
-- many AWS data sources like RDS, Aurora, Aathena, Redshift, S3 etc
+- many AWS data sources like RDS, Aurora, Athena, Redshift, S3 etc
 - 3rd party data sources like Salesforce, JIRA etc.
 - 3rd party databases like teradata or onprem databases using JDBC.
 - import data in xlsx, csv, json, .tsv, elf, clf etc. (and use SPICE engine for in-memory computation)